 It may take some time to try to incorporate some of these into your routine, but once you do, you’ll wonder why it took you so long to make room for some little things that help you feel better!

 It helped me.
 I’ve had times where my work demands were so overwhelming; I was putting in 90 hours a week including some weekends, on top of my daily responsibilities.
 There was barely any time for sleep, let alone family and friends.
 I don’t even want to talk about what I was eating!
 I knew I was going to break at some point, so I eventually started to carve out some “me time” by squeezing in a dinner once a week in between work hours so that I took a brief time out.
-Then, when weather permitted, I started to walk to meetings or home instead of taking transit so that I was getting some fresh air.
+Then, I started to walk to meetings or home instead of taking transit so that I was getting some fresh air.
 The walk also helped relax my mind.
 Slowly, I was carving out a few hours a week in small increments to unwind.
 As my work schedule started to reduce, I already had a foundation in place to build on and add in more me time.

 I know this comes up over and over again, but eating right is so important to keeping your mind, body, and spirit in balance.
 Eat reasonable amounts of nutritious food; it really can help you feel your best.
 Too much of any one kind of food or beverage can make you become off balance.
 For example: